 An experienced public speaker, Marley has spoken at numerous travel and adventure shows, and is also a regular contributor to Overland magazine.

-Antonia – often known as Ants – is a record-breaking traveller, author, public speaker and TV producer, with a background in setting up extreme and complex expeditions all over the world.
+Antonia – often known as Ants – is a record-breaking traveller, writer, public speaker and broadcaster with a background in setting up extreme and complex expeditions all over the world.
 She has worked and travelled in over 50 countries.

 Her penchant for extreme travel began in 2006, when she drove a pink tuk tuk 12,500-miles from Bangkok to Brighton with her friend Jo.
 They set the world record for the longest journey ever by auto rickshaw, wrote a best-selling travel book “Tuk Tuk to the Road” and won Cosmopolitan Magazine’s “Fun, Fearless Female award.”

 During four years at The Adventurists, Antonia was a founding director of the Mongol Derby, the world’s longest multi-horse race, organised the Africa Rally from London to Cameron and nearly froze to death attempting to drive a Ural to the Russian Arctic in mid Winter.

 She’s written three books, including: A Short Ride in the Jungle, about her solo exploration of the remains of Indochina’s Ho Chi Minh Trail, and Land of the Dawn-lit Mountains, about her travels across the remote and little-known Indian state of Arunachal Pradesh.
 The latter was runner-up Adventure Travel Book of the Year in the 2018 Stanford’s Travel Writing Awards.

 Antonia was formerly a TV producer.
 Among her credits are BBC2’s Worlds’ Most Dangerous Roads, ITV’s Tom Hardy’s Poaching Wars, Joanna Lumley’s India and Joanna Lumley’s Silk Road.